Court probes Catalan independence activists for 'terrorism'

 Puigdemont criticised the arrest by tweeting a definition of terrorism as being "a political movement that uses terror based on violence as a means of pressure".

-The operation was also criticised by nigo Errejon, a lawmaker with the far-left party Podemos, who said it was "not appropriate for anyone to trivialise" the charge of terrorism.
+The operation was also criticised by Inigo Errejon, a lawmaker with the far-left party Podemos, who said it was "not appropriate for anyone to trivialise" the charge of terrorism.

 "In Spain, we know well, unfortunately, what terrorism is," he tweeted in a reference to the Basque separatist ETA which is blamed for the deaths of more than 800 people in its long campaign of bombings and shootings for an independent Basque homeland.